EleonoraAmico/Calibration_EBT3/README.md

 This suggests that further investigation is needed to determine the most suitable metric for selecting the best model.
 Users are encouraged to analyze the fitting results carefully and consider additional criteria, such as function interpretability and physical meaning, when choosing the most appropriate calibration function.
 The provided plotting methods can be useful for visually inspecting the fits and validating model selection.

+## Documentation

+The full documentation for this project is available in the `docs` folder.
+You can view it by opening the `index.html` file in your browser.

+If you want to build the documentation locally, you can use Sphinx.
+Simply navigate to the `docs` folder and run:

+`bash
+sphinx-build -b html . _build`

+## Project Overview

+The goal of this project was to create an open-source code to assist users in calibrating Gafchromic EBT3 radiochromic films for dosimetry applications.
+The library provides methods to process and fit data, ensuring accurate and reliable results for each batch of films.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.